jaypipes/ghw/README.md

   devices (e.g. USB) will be added in future versions.
 * `ghw.NIC.Speed` is a string showing the current link speed.
 On Linux, this field will be present even if `ethtool` is not available.
 * `ghw.NIC.Duplex` is a string showing the current link duplex.
-This field will be present even if ethtool is not available.
+On Linux, this field will be present even if `ethtool` is not available.
 * `ghw.NIC.SupportedLinkModes` is a string slice containing a list of supported link modes
 * `ghw.NIC.SupportedPorts` is a string slice containing the list of